Denton County Divorce Lawyer

 Property Division & Divorce

 Additionally, Texas is a community property state, which means that property division decisions will divide all property between spouses that they’ve acquired during the marriage, which is property that legally belongs to both spouses.
-The law presumes all property is community property unless a spouse can prove that it is separate property by a preponderance of the evidence.
+The law presumes all property is community property unless a spouse can prove it is separate property by a preponderance of the evidence.

 Take a look at our Property Division page to learn more about community and separate property under Texas’ divorce law.